Costa Rica Condominium or secured access community? Part 1

 The property is in an apartment building or it is a townhouse, registered as a Finca Filial as described below.
-The Costa Rica Condominium have legally registered Bylaws.
-The unit will have simple fee title and the title can be mortgaged by banks or private lenders.
+The Costa Rica Condominium has legally registered Bylaws.
+The unit will have a simple fee title and the title can be mortgaged by banks or private lenders.

 A building lot

 The property is a building lot in a Costa Rica Condominium and has, just like the townhouse or the apartment simple fee title and the lot can be mortgaged.
 The community will have duly registered Bylaws and functions just like any other condominium.
 Some might charge less condo fee for an empty building lot.

 Be careful when the Costa Rica Condominium is mixed and has both townhouses and building lots because a single-family lot is generally a lot larger than the townhouses and a condo fee is charged over the private area.

 The property is in a Coop, so the unit does not have a simple fee title and ownership is in the form of a share of a certain percentage of the whole condominium.
 No bank and few private lenders will allow a mortgage.

 The property is in a subdivision and looks on the outside like a Costa Rica Condominium but there are no Bylaws and the properties are accessed by public road.